 However, there is something unique and unusual that you might not be able to get in Europe but only in Melaka – the colourful decorated trishaw!
-In front of the church, there will always be striking trishaws lining up, offering the service to tour you around the town.
+In front of the church, there will always be striking trishaws lining up, offering the service to provide tours around the town.
 The existence of trishaw makes the church’s surrounding area more lively and outstanding!

 As mentioned, this Christ Church was built by the Dutch.
 They started the construction in 1741 and completed it in 1753.
-At that time, the church played its vital role as a place for the Dutch to pray.
-Later, when British took over Melaka for a temporary term, they converted the original Protestant church into an Anglican church.
+At that time, the church played its vital role as a place of worship for the Dutch.
+Later, when the British took over Melaka for a temporary term, they converted the original Protestant church into an Anglican church.
 At the same time the British added the bell and weathercock on the church.

 You can visit the church by getting the permission of the person-in-charge because without having a look at the interior, you might not be able to recognize the magnificent construction of this building.
 One surprising fact with regards to the construction of Christ Church that everyone has to know is the ceiling beams.
 The Dutch, with their superior architecture skills, had constructed the beams of the church by using huge tree trunk with no joints between each other.

-Besides, you will also be attracted by the Brass Bible that has a Dutch version of St. John engraved on it.
+Besides, there is also the Brass Bible that has a Dutch version of St. John engraved on it.
 While you are walking, mind you step on the floor as there are old tombstones with engraving of Armenian script integrated in.
 Hence, take a slower and smaller step so that you can have a closer look at the valuable and unique tombstones.

 “The Last Supper” – the famous painting is being presented in Christ Church in a creative way.
 The painting is made up of glazing and glossy tiles in different colour instead of canvas and oil paint.
 However, the originality of the painting is being retained where every inch of it looks exactly the same as the original.